Skip to Content

 Gay events in Bogota

-Bogota has a fantastic Pride, alongside other events gay travellers will love.
-These are our favourite gay and gay-friendly events in Bogota.
+Bogota has a fantastic Pride, alongside other events gay travelers will love.
+These are our favorite gay and gay-friendly events in Bogota.

 • Gay Pride Weekend (June): Bogota's gay pride festival and parade take place every June.
 The annual march starts at Parque Nacional and makes its way down Carrera Séptima before arriving at Plaza de Bolívar.
 There are lots of parties happening in the gay clubs of Chapinero during Pride, making this a fun time to visit Bogota!

-• Festival Internacional de Cine Diverso LGBT+ Bogota (June): Diverso Cinema Festival is a film festival dedicated to showcasing both short films and feature films which tell stories of a diverse community.
+• Festival Internacional de Cine Diverso LGBT+ Bogota (June): The Diverso Cinema Festival is a film festival dedicated to showcasing both short films and feature films that tell stories of a diverse community.
 This is the first and (so far) only International LGBTQ Film Festival in Colombia.

 • Feria Internacional del Libro de Bogota (May): since 1988, Bogota has hosted an international book festival as a way of promoting reading as a fun and informative pastime.
 During the festival, there are more than 500 exhibitors including publishers, distributors, booksellers, and of course, authors.
 This is a gay-friendly festival that’s perfect for the bookworms out there.